 About the Author

-author-books-Walking with the Wind - A Memoir of the Movement - Michael DMichael D’Orso is the author of sixteen books, which include Oceana, Plundering Paradise, and The Cost of Courage.
+Michael D’Orso is the author of sixteen books, which include Oceana, Plundering Paradise, and The Cost of Courage.
 His work has been featured or reviewed in The New Yorker, Time, Newsweek, Sports Illustrated, and other publications.

 No comments: